apache/royale-docs/features/as3/classes-and-functions.md

 Similarly, static accessors and methods can be referenced without using the class name, so `baz()` will be resolved to `Foo.baz()` automatically.
 If you are using a public static method (or accessor) outside the class that you will need to explicitly call `Foo.baz()`.

 ## Using `this` inside functions
-A common problem in Javascript is that `this` is lost within functions.
+A common problem in JavaScript is that `this` is lost within functions.
 ActionScript does not have this issue.
 You can freely use `this` inside instance methods.
 If the function is used as a callback, the compiler will automatically wrap the function to resolve `this` at runtime.

 In Royale, it's generally not recommended to use `this` inside non-instance methods and functions.
 In fact that compiler will warn you by default if you do.
 Generally, the only case where it's necessary to use `this` inside a function in Royale is if you need `Object.defineProperty` for some reason, and even that should be very rare.
 The `org.apache.royale.utils.object` package has a number of utility functions for helping to define properties without using `this`.
 Namely: `defineGetter`, `defineProperty`, `defineSimpleGetter` and `defineSimpleProperty`.
 If you do find yourself looking to use these functions often, you should probably examine your architecture because there's almost guaranteed to be a better way of designing the architecture in Royale.